justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 **Are recruits and conscripts given training, or are they expected to learn on the battlefield?**

 Expected to learn on the battlefield or from veterans in their units.
-No formal training programs exist because Lenthir hasn't needed them.
+No formal military training programs exist because Lenthir hasn't needed them.
+Most combat skills are learned informally through family and community teaching - fathers teach sons to ride and fight, hunters share tracking techniques, village watches practice together during slow seasons.

 The Graymarch garrison trains its own replacements through apprenticeship, but conscripted forces would simply be handed weapons and expected to follow orders.
 This is a critical weakness that would be exposed in any real war - but since there hasn't been one in 5,000+ years, the problem remains theoretical.

 **How is the army supplied?**